How to promote your activity

 - Email our press team to tell them about your fundraising activity.
 Include a phone number they can call you back on.

 - They will phone you to get more details, including:

 - Personal information such as your name, age and where you live

-- The event or challenge you are doing
+- The activity or challenge you are doing

 - Why you chose to fundraise for Blind Veterans UK

 - The link to your online fundraising page

 - For the best chance of publication, we will also ask you for a photo to go with your story.

 - Before your press release is sent to local media, we will check that you are happy with the story and that all the details are correct.